Pentagon UFO videos: 2014–2015 USS Theodore Roosevelt incidents (GIMBAL and GOFAST)

-During 2014–2015, fighter pilots associated with the carrier strike group were operating off the East Coast of the United States when they recorded the GIMBAL and GOFAST videos while reporting instrument detections of unknown aerial objects which the pilots were unable to identify.
+During 2014–2015, fighter pilots associated with the carrier strike group — including Lieutenant Ryan Graves — were operating off the East Coast of the United States when they recorded the GIMBAL and GOFAST videos while reporting instrument detections of unknown aerial objects which the pilots were unable to identify.

 Release of videos

 On 16 December 2017, The New York Times reported on the incidents, and published two videos, termed "FLIR" and "GIMBAL", purporting to show encounters by jets from Nimitz and Theodore Roosevelt with unusually shaped, fast-moving aircraft.
 Additionally, the Washington Post published a video of a similar encounter, titled "GOFAST".
 The reports became subject to "fevered speculation by UFO investigators".
 Those stories have been criticized by journalism professor Keith Kloor as "a curious narrative that appears to be driven by thinly-sourced and slanted reporting".
 According to Kloor, "Cursory attention has been given to the most likely, prosaic explanations.
 Instead, the coverage has, for the most part, taken a quizzical, mysterious frame that plays off the catchy 'UFO' tag in the headline".

 The videos, featuring cockpit display data and infrared imagery, along with audio of communications between the pursuing pilots, were initially provided to the press by Christopher Mellon, the former Deputy Assistant Secretary of Defense for Intelligence.
 Around the same time, Luis Elizondo, the director of the Advanced Aerospace Threat Identification Program, had resigned from the Pentagon in October 2017 to protest government secrecy and opposition to the investigation, stating in a resignation letter to Defense Secretary James Mattis that the program was not being taken seriously.
 According to Wired magazine, a copy of one of the videos had been online, in a UFO forum, since at least 2007.

 In September 2019, Susan Gough, a Pentagon spokeswoman, confirmed that the released videos were made by naval aviators, and that they are "part of a larger issue of an increased number of training range incursions by unidentified aerial phenomena in recent years".
 On 27 April 2020, the Pentagon formally released the three videos.
 In February 2020, the United States Navy confirmed that, in response to inquiries, intelligence briefings presented by naval intelligence officials have been provided to members of Congress.